TN 149 (06-25)

 6. f.

-Select OK to print the authorization scope and duration statement and Privacy Act Statement and hand to the authorization person when face-to-face or mail to the individual when on the phone.
+Select OK to print the notice, “Receipt for Wage and Employment Information Authorization,” and hand to the authorizing person when face-to-face or mail it to the individual when on the phone.

-3. Steps for requesting and recording wage and employment information authorization when the individual is not available
+3. Steps for requesting and recording WEIA when the individual is not available

-Take the following actions to get wage and employment information authorization when the appropriate person to provide authorization is not available:
+Take the following actions to obtain WEIA when the appropriate person to provide authorization is not present or available during the interview (i.e., during the initial claim, redetermination, or wage-related contact):

 1. a.

-Try to reach the individual via telephone to get his or her authorization.
-If the person provides authorization, mail his or her authorization scope and duration statement and Privacy Act Statement to his or her mailing address.
-If telephone contact is unsuccessful, continue to steps b thru e immediately below.
+Attempt to reach the individual by telephone to get their authorization.
+If the person provides WEIA, mail the "Receipt for Wage and Employment Information Authorization" notice to their mailing address.
+If telephone contact is unsuccessful, continue to steps b through d immediately below.

 2. b.

-If the person is not accessible by telephone, annotate in the WEIA application that the individual is not available to provide authorization.
+If the individual is not accessible by telephone, annotate in the WEIA application that the individual is not available to provide authorization.

 3. c.